 You should include only those folders which you routinely search, else your index may become too large, which in turn may slow down your regular searches.

-Add or remove File Types to be indexed
+5] Add or Remove File Types to be indexed

 The Windows Search Indexer has a set list of default file types that it indexes.
 But if you wish, you can change these file types.
 To do so, click on the Advanced button in the Indexing Options.

-In the box which open you will be able to chech, un-check file types to select or de-select them, and even add a new file extension to the list.
+In the box which opens you will be able to check, un-check file types to select or de-select them, and even add a new file extension to the list.

-But before you add encrypted files to the index, it is recommended that you have Windows BitLocker (or a non-Microsoft encryption program) enabled on your system drive for security purposes.
+But before you add encrypted files to the index, it is recommended that you have Windows BitLocker (or a non-Microsoft File Encryption Software) enabled on your system drive for security purposes.
 If you don’t Windows may show you a yellow security warning saying Cannot Verify Files.

 But nevertheless, if you do not use the Windows Search frequently and would like to disable Windows Search, you can do so as follows:

 Open Control Panel > Programs and Features > Turn Windows Features on or off.
-Here uncheck the Indexing Service check box.
-Click OK and Restart computer.
+Here uncheck the Indexing Service checkbox.
+Click OK and Restart the computer.

-Additionally or alternatively, you could also open Services.msc and navigate to Windows Search service.
-Right click on it and select Properties.
+Additionally, you could also open Services.msc and navigate to Windows Search service.
+Right-click on it and select Properties.

 Here set its startup type to Disabled.
 Click Apply/OK and restart your computer.